kanav99/github-java-ctf/README.md

 :tada:

-This payload contains a particular caveat.
+But this payload contains a particular caveat.
 Index for a particular function changes with different boots.
 This happens generally for the methods with multiple overloads, like `compile` function which have overloads for both `String` and `Reader`.
 Hence we need to find the index first.
 I observed the change of index from 7 to 6.
 So it's important to first find at what indexes our desired functions are, then we can execute our code.
+But `compile` doesn't contain capital letters (I forgot this :p), this problem doesn't pose that much problem for us.

-A more refined version of this payload is present in this [file](payloads/refined.sh) but the caveat is still present there.
+A more refined version of this payload is present in this [file](payloads/refined.sh) (if you need to see only json, see this [file](payloads/refined.json)) but the caveat is still present there.
+I never experienced a problem, but as we still are using indexes, problem can occur.
+Best way to handle this is by making a loop of all indexes and fetch the  method's signature and see at which index you see the required method.

 A python project where you can run a complete shell (like in SSH) is present [here](titus-shell/) which is free of all such problems.
 <p align="center">
   <a href="https://asciinema.org/a/ISMpd2C6Rn1NV1Y2SyyqE8I1P">
     <img src="https://asciinema.org/a/ISMpd2C6Rn1NV1Y2SyyqE8I1P.svg" />